MCP Server

 Asset Reading

-litany.get_owned_cards(wallet) → list of owned Litany inscriptions
+litany.get_owned_cards(wallet) → list of owned Litany Cards

 litany.get_owned_hollows(wallet) → list of owned Hollows